TITLE 13 INSURANCE

 F. Update.
 The department may update its estimated amount to be expended annually and its reserve to take into account increases or decreases in the cost of vaccines or the costs of additional vaccines that the department determines should be included in the statewide vaccine purchasing program and adjust the amount invoiced to each health insurer and group health plan the following quarter.

-13.10.40.12 HEARING RIGHTS: Any person aggrieved by any action, threatened action, or failure to act by the superintendent shall have the same right to a hearing before the superintendent with respect thereto as provided for in general under Chapter 59A, Article 4 NMSA 1978 and the implementing rules.
+13.10.40.12 HEARING RIGHTS: Any person aggrieved by any action, threatened action, or failure to act by the office of superintendent shall have the same right to a hearing before the office of superintendent with respect thereto as provided for in general under Chapter 59A, Article 4 NMSA 1978 and the implementing rules.
 There shall be no right to hearing by the department.